 Ketamine – known sometimes as K, Special K, jet, or cat valium – is an anesthetic medication commonly used as a recreational drug.

 Although considered less dangerous than drugs such as heroin, cocaine, hallucinogens or methamphetamine, the possession or sale of Ketamine in Colorado is punished severely.
-While use of Ketamine is a misdemeanor that can be punished solely by a fine of $50-$750, possessing or selling Ketamine is a felony.
+While use of Ketamine is a misdemeanor, possessing or selling Ketamine is a felony.

 Depending on the quantity, penalties for the possession or sale of Ketamine in Colorado can run as high as 32 years in prison and a fine of up to $1,000,000.

 You may also face up to 4 years in prison and/or a fine of up to $500,000 if you violate Colorado’s law against drugging someone with ketamine, 18-13-103 C.R.S.

 To help you better understand Colorado’s laws on ketamine, our Colorado criminal defense lawyers discuss the following, below:

 - 1. What is Ketamine?

 - 2.1.
 Unlawful use of Ketamine – 18-18-404 C.R.S.

 - 2.2.
 Unlawful possession of Ketamine — 18-18-403.5 C.R.S

 - 2.3.
 Manufacture, distribution, sale or possession for sale of Ketamine — Colorado 18-18-405 C.R.S